-YouthBuild programs give at-risk youth ages 16-24 the opportunity to transform their lives by earning their GED or high school diploma, learning to be community leaders, and preparing for college and other postsecondary training opportunities.
-By providing low income young people with both education and construction skills or skills in high-demand industries, as well as the opportunity to serve their communities by building low income housing, YouthBuild programs can help disenfranchised youth rebuild their lives.
+YouthBuild programs give at-risk youth ages 16-24 the opportunity to transform their lives by earning their high school diploma or state-recognized equivalency degree, learning to be community leaders, and preparing for college and other post-secondary training opportunities.
+YouthBuild programs provide occupational skills training in construction and other in-demand industries and include a focus on increasing the supply of low-income housing in their local communities.
+By providing low-income young people with both education and occupational skills training leading to industry-recognized certifications, as well as the opportunity for community service, YouthBuild programs can help disenfranchised youth to become successful adults.

 How do I get started?
 We recommend starting on our Homepage where you will find access to regularly updated blogs, videos, links to announcements and news, and more.
 If you are looking for training and best practice documents, try our Resource Library Page, where you can search by keyword, by resource Topic, or by resource Type.
 Our Events page contains information about upcoming events and registration links, as well as links to conference materials from past events.

 Check our Blog page for the latest wisdom, news and resources from YouthBuild USA and DOL staff, and you can ask a question, share your success or network with your peers on our Discussion Topics page.